Q: Do I need a permit to finish my Seattle basement?

 See also: How to Cut Your Second-Story Addition Budget in Half

-If your basement was previously finished, and you are just replacing the flooring, repainting the walls, and upgrading certain plumbing and electrical fixtures, and the total cost of the project is under $6,000 (including the value of your labor), you might find that you don't need a permit.
-This is especially true if your new plumbing and electrical fixtures, like your faucet and lights, are connecting right to the existing lines and junction boxes, and you aren't moving or adding any electrical outlets.
-In our experience, however, most Seattle homeowners opt for recessed can lights in their basement, which do require a permit to install.
+If your basement was previously finished, and you are just replacing the flooring, repainting the walls, and upgrading certain plumbing and electrical fixtures, and the total cost of the project is under $6,000 (including the value of your labor), you might find that you don’t need a permit.
+This is especially true if your new plumbing and electrical fixtures, like your faucet and lights, are connecting right to the existing lines and junction boxes, and you aren’t moving or adding any electrical outlets.

 If you are ever unsure whether you need a permit for your basement renovation project, you should contact the Seattle Department of Construction & Inspections.
-In fact, it is a good idea to contact the city before you start any building project, even if you think you don't need a permit.
+In fact, it is a good idea to contact the city before you start any building project, even if you think you don’t need a permit!

 Phone: 206-684-8850